versionone/VersionOne.Integration.CruiseControl/README.md

 # VersionOne Integration for CruiseControl

+Copyright (c) 2008-2014 VersionOne, Inc. All rights reserved.

+**The VersionOne Integration for Quick Test Professional has been deprecated as of the Spring 2014 release of VersionOne and is no longer supported by VersionOne.
+It is now open-sourced and supported by the development community.**

 The VersionOne CruiseControl publisher creates a record of builds in VersionOne, so the development teams can quickly view builds associated with a story or defects.
 This visibility is useful when identifying what build to use for verification or when generating release notes.

 ## Adding plugin for project